 |Stephen Murphy||Advice Services Australia|

 Independent advisers who are not members of IFAAA, and may charge asset-based fees

-As at October 2017, we have 15 advisers who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, may charge asset-based fees, and other advisers operating under the same AFSL may charge asset-based fees.
+As April 2019, we have 28 advisers who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, may charge asset-based fees, and other advisers operating under the same AFSL may charge asset-based fees.

 We suggest you check with the adviser directly regarding asset-based fees.

 The advisers listed below have declared that they satisfy the three limbs of independence required under the section 923A of the Corporations Act 2001 (refer earlier in the article):

 |Nigel Baker||Arch Capital|

 |Jack Tidswell||Exceptional Financial Planning|

 |Jeff Lemin||Aspire Financial Consulting|

 |Richard Meyers||Pitcher Partners Wealth Management|